GEMDAT-repos/GEMDAT/README.md

 ## References

-The code in this repository is based on ]Matlab code to analyse Molecular Dynamics simulations](https://bitbucket.org/niekdeklerk/md-analysis-with-matlab/src/master/).
+The code in this repository is based on [Matlab code to analyse Molecular Dynamics simulations](https://bitbucket.org/niekdeklerk/md-analysis-with-matlab/src/master/).

 For background information on how some of the properties are calculated, check out the accompanying paper: